 Individuals Processed

 All individuals found in the search area must be identified and “processed” according to Appendix A flow.
-At the end of each individual process a determination is done as to the condition of the individual.
-This table will identify the individuals, location where found, date of processing, step-by-step of the process (who, where, date/time stamp).
+At the end of each individual process a determination ismade as to the condition of the individual.
+This table will identify each individual, the location where found, date of processing, step-by-step of the process (who, where, date/time stamp).
 The data captured includes:

 First name